mike-rogers/rally-bookkeeper/index.md

 * `TA12345` -- you can use this syntax to reference a specific Task under a Work Item
 * `#3` -- you can also use this syntax.
 This is read as "Task #3 under the referenced Work Item"
-* `status:` udpates the Task's status to one of "In-Progress", "Defined", or "Completed". **Setting a status to "Completed" will automatically set the 'to do' field to 0**
+* `status:` updates the Task's status to one of "In-Progress", "Defined", or "Completed". **Setting a status to "Completed" will automatically set the 'to do' field to 0**
 * `todo:` updates the Task's "hours remaining" metric
 * `actuals:` updates how long you've spent implementing a specific task
 * `estimates:` updates the estimate for a specific task